ryssbowh/craft-themes/DEVELOPERS.md

 ### Root templates folder

-It is recommended to not use the root `templates` folder when using themes, if some templates are defined both in this folder and in a theme, the root templates folder will take precedence.
+:warning: It is recommended to not use the root `templates` folder when using themes, if some templates are defined both in this folder and in a theme, the root templates folder will take precedence.

-A theme **can't** override templates that have a namespace (ie other plugin templates), unless they register their templates roots with the '' (empty string) key.
+:warning: A theme **can't** override templates that have a namespace (ie other plugin templates), unless they register their templates roots with the '' (empty string) key.

 ## Eager loading (Pro)

 By default, when a layout is rendered it will eager load every field it contains.
-It could be changed by creating the `config/themes.php` file :
+This could be changed by creating the `config/themes.php` file :

 ```
 <?php